News and Site Updates Archive 14

 are in the world?

-| 4 Jan '05 - I had meant to post in December but it took me too long to prepare an upload - instead, we designed our first commercial website for
+| 4 Jan '05 - I had meant to post in December but it took me too long to prepare an upload.
+When we came

 to NJ, the US dollar was worth nearly 2 NZ dollars.
 But by the end of this year, they may have parity - time to return.
 Past time, already, I